-- Whilst there is a requirement for construction sites to provide a means of heating food and making hot drinks, a pandemic is an exceptional circumstance and workers attending site canteens should be advised where possible to bring a packed lunch and flask to help eliminate transmission points on microwaves and water pour points etc. - Break times should always be staggered to reduce congestion and contact. - Face coverings should be worn, except when seated at a table to eat or drink. - Site personnel must be encouraged to wash their hands before eating. - Hand cleaning facilities or hand sanitiser should be available at the entrance and exit of any room where people eat and should be used by all personnel when entering and leaving the area. - Ensure a seating arrangement where workers sit 2 metres apart from each other whilst eating and avoid all physical contact with co-workers. - Where catering is provided on site, consider the provision pre-prepared and wrapped food only. - Payments should be taken by contactless card wherever possible. - Tables should be cleaned between each use and sitting based on rota. - All rubbish should be disposed in a suitable bin. - Tables should be clear when finished eating. - All areas used for eating must be thoroughly cleaned after each use, including chairs, door handles, vending machines and payment devices etc. - Provide illustrations of 2 metre spacing to clearly demonstrate social distancing.
+- Whilst there is a requirement for construction sites to provide a means of heating food and making hot drinks, a pandemic is an exceptional circumstance and workers attending site canteens should be advised where possible to bring a packed lunch and flask to help eliminate transmission points on microwaves and water pour points etc. - Break times should always be staggered to reduce congestion and contact.
+Where workers decide to eat their lunch in their vehicle, they should be advised to do so on their own to avoid possibility of infection from others. - ► Face coverings should be worn, except when seated at a table to eat or drink.
+Workers should reduce times in canteens to a minimum and wear face coverings when not eating / drinking - Site personnel must be encouraged to wash their hands before eating. - Hand cleaning facilities or hand sanitiser should be available at the entrance and exit of any room where people eat and should be used by all personnel when entering and leaving the area. - Ensure a seating arrangement where workers sit 2 metres apart from each other whilst eating and avoid all physical contact with co-workers. - Where catering is provided on site, consider the provision pre-prepared and wrapped food only.

+- Payments should be taken by contactless card wherever possible. - ► Tables should be cleaned between each use and sitting based on rota. - All rubbish should be disposed in a suitable bin. - Tables should be clear when finished eating. - All areas used for eating must be thoroughly cleaned after each use, including chairs, door handles, vending machines and payment devices etc. - Provide illustrations of 2 metre spacing to clearly demonstrate social distancing.